 Now you are ready to start gluing on your succulent flowers.
 Glue your succulent flowers around the outer section of the hole.
 Be sure to leave enough room for when you insert your light.

-If you are using butterfly stickers like I did, I would recommend displaying your solar light display on a porch that gets enough sunlight, but is not near any water since the butterflies are not waterproof.
+If you are using butterfly stickers as I did, I would recommend displaying your solar light display on a porch that gets enough sunlight, but is not near any water since the butterflies are not waterproof.

 Your solar light display is complete.
 I hope you have enjoyed creating this upcycled craft.
 Be sure to leave a comment below, and let me know if you will be creating your very own.
 I'll see you soon.